avi53/Tetris/README.md

 ### Sprint 2 Meetings
 - https://docs.google.com/document/d/1Hq2A3zF28I5R794mcIX3-NElclsdM7Mi9it_RWHOGXo/edit?usp=sharing
 - Meeting times: 3/2/2023 (12:40pm),3/5/2023 (12:00pm), met on discord both times.
-- We had smaller meetings in class and it was regarding the discussion of our output on the centerpanel and in regards to our PropertyChangeListener implmentation.
+- We had smaller meetings and it was regarding the discussion of our output on the centerpanel and in regards to our PropertyChangeListener implmentation.
 - Primary form of communication for everyone was on our own discord server for the project.